 It’s got that candy bar look but tiny going for it, and the earpiece goes into the ear canal smooth and easy.
 Lightweight, sure, enough so that you know it’s there but don’t mind that it’s there.
 Especially after an hour or two has gone by.
 But I will admit that I tried all of the included ear tips and ear hooks until I found the combination that felt the best when the Stealth was seated in my right ear (works on either ear so no bias).
+You may also want to check out the Jabra Evolve2 65 review, which comes with a triple microphone.
 Powered up by a USB connection, the Jabra can also activate a “Powernap” mode to “sleep” when not needed, saving on power.
 It also pairs up to 2 phones, fyi, and can use NFC (not me though, as I’ve an iPhone).
 I charged the battery each morning for a little over 2 hours and it lasted me all day.
 That’s all I asked and it delivered.

 Part of being made smaller also means working simpler.
 So don’t be looking for lots of buttons; Stealth has ONE multipurpose button to tap and by doing so activates varied features — the best being to connect with Siri (Apple) or Google Now (Android).
 Then just ask for what you want it do (make a call, play music, etc.).
 Meanwhile the smartphone stays in the pocket, out of sight and out of trouble.

 So enough with complicated tech that makes using it more trouble than not — I’m sticking with the Jabra Stealth Blluetooth Headset.
 If being able to hear your phone go off is more valuable than listening to voice messages hours later, spend the $99.99 already!